On the Intensity-based Inversion Method for Quantitative Quasi-Static Elastography: Application to Linear Elasticity

 Here, $I$ is the identity matrix, and $\lambda, \mu$ are the unknown Lam\'e parameters characterizing the medium.

 The linear elasticity model \eqref{linear_elastic} is commonly used in elastography for uniformly isotropic material samples under the assumption of small deformations (infinitesimal strain).
 The Lam\'e parameters $\lambda,\mu$ can be directly related to the Young's modulus $E$ and the Poison ratio $\nu$, which have physical or diagnostic value, depending on the application \cite{ZaiMatMatSovHepMowKen21,Singh_Hepburn_Kennedy_Larin_2025}.
 Our motivation for considering this linear elastic model are quasi-static optical coherence elastography (OCE) experiments such as those conducted in \cite{Krainz_Sherina_Hubmer_Liu_Drexler_Scherzer_2022} and schematically depicted in Figure~\ref{fig_schematic}.
 There, a rectangular sample is fixed from below and uniformly compressed from above, while the sides of the sample are left to move freely.
 This corresponds to uniform displacement boundary conditions on the top ($\gfD = \text{const.}$) and bottom ($\gfD = 0$) of the sample, traction free boundary conditions ($\gfT = 0$) on the sides, and no body forces ($\ff = 0$).
+(Note that in the subsequent analysis, $\gfD$, $\gfT$, and $\ff$ do not have to be constant but can be functions.)
 A set of volumetric OCT scans is acquired both before and after compression, which could already be used as the images $\mI_1^\delta, \mI_2^\delta$ for the IIM.
 However, due to the symmetry of the samples considered in \cite{Krainz_Sherina_Hubmer_Liu_Drexler_Scherzer_2022}, the OCT scans are first reduced to 2D maximum intensity projections, which has some practical benefits.

 In order to apply our theoretical results on the IIM to the linear elastic setting \eqref{linear_elastic}, we have to ensure that \eqref{linear_elastic} has a unique (weak) solution $\uf$ for each parameter $\af = (\lambda,\mu)$ in the admissible set